NitLab/NITOS_Documentation/source/lte.rst

 |
 | 1.
 Huawei E392, configurable with AT Commands
 | 2.
 Huawei E3272, configurable with AT Commands
 | 3.
-Huawei E3372, configurable with HiLink REST interface
+Huawei E3372, configurable with AT Commands
 | 4.
 ZTE MF831, configurable with the ZTE REST interface
 |
-| Generally, the E392 and E3272 dongles support connecting to the network and direct bridging with the network interface available in the dongle (wwan0 interface).
+| Generally, the E392, E3272 and E3372 dongles support connecting to the network and direct bridging with the network interface available in the dongle (wwan0 interface).
 | This means that the nodes can be configured to ping each other, or do downlink experiments directly on the network interface of the node.
 |
 | The nodes with such interface and the NITOS PLMN are (**node054, node058, node067, node074, node076, node077, node083, node084**), whereas with the OAI PLMN are (**node050, node052**).